wp-plugins/avchat-3/readme.txt

  * "Wow, I'd like to give a five-star to AVChat" by *icndream*
  * "The service is second to none" by  *pssawhney*

-Check out all the WP reviews at <a href = "http://wordpress.org/support/view/plugin-reviews/avchat-3">http://wordpress.org/support/view/plugin-reviews/avchat-3</a>
+Check out all the WP reviews at <a href = "http://wordpress.org/support/view/plugin-reviews/avchat-3">http://wordpress.org/support/view/plugin-reviews/avchat-3</a>.

 = Requirements =
+1. WordPress website or blog
+2. AVChat
+3. Media server

-This plugin requires <a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat</a> for the video chat part.
-AVChat is a powerful video chat platform.
+[AVChat](http://avchat.net) is a powerful video chat platform.
 It supports rooms, public and private video chat, moderators, private messages and more.
+You can purchase AVChat or get a 15 days trial from http://avchat.net.

+The media server handles all the audio, video and text data sent between chat users.
+You can host your own Red5, Wowza or AMS server or you can use our [Red5 based media server hosting](http://avchat.net/hosting).

 = Here are the top 5 reasons why webmasters choose this plugin: = ① Increase members engagement